-To avoid these problems, we take a different approach.
-We believe that a security model should be derived from a specific application.
 To evaluate our approach, we have formulated a security model for a family of military message systems.
-Defining an application-based security model is part of a larger effort whose goals are to develop a disciplined approach to the production of secure systems and to produce fully worked out examples of a requirements document and a software design for such systems.
-In this report, we introduce the message-system application, discuss the Bell-LaPadula trusted process approach to building secure systems, present a security model for military message systems both informally and formally, compare our model with the Bell-LaPadula model, and summarize our approach to building secure message systems.
+Defining an application-based security model is part of a larger effort whose goals are (1) to develop a disciplined approach to the production of secure systems and (2) to produce fully worked-out examples of a requirements document and a software design for such systems.
+In this paper, we introduce the message system application, discuss the Bell-LaPadula trusted process approach to building secure systems, and present a security model for military message systems both informally and formally.